Chevron Co. (NYSE:CVX) Shares Sold by Kovitz Investment Group Partners LLC

-Kovitz Investment Group Partners LLC cut its position in shares of Chevron Co.
-(NYSE:CVX) by 4.0% in the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 10,701 shares of the oil and gas company’s stock after selling 445 shares during the quarter.
-Kovitz Investment Group Partners LLC’s holdings in Chevron were worth $770,000 as of its most recent filing with the SEC.
+Kovitz Investment Group Partners LLC trimmed its stake in shares of Chevron Co.
+(NYSE:CVX) by 4.0% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 10,701 shares of the oil and gas company’s stock after selling 445 shares during the quarter.
+Kovitz Investment Group Partners LLC’s holdings in Chevron were worth $770,000 as of its most recent filing with the Securities and Exchange Commission.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 10th.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 10th.
 Investors of record on Wednesday, November 18th will be paid a $1.29 dividend.
 This represents a $5.16 annualized dividend and a dividend yield of 6.01%.
-The ex-dividend date of this dividend is Tuesday, November 17th.
-Chevron’s payout ratio is presently 82.30%.
+The ex-dividend date is Tuesday, November 17th.
+Chevron’s dividend payout ratio (DPR) is 82.30%.

-A number of research analysts have commented on CVX shares.
-MKM Partners started coverage on Chevron in a research note on Thursday, September 24th.
-They set a “buy” rating and a $121.00 price objective on the stock.
-Raymond James reiterated a “buy” rating on shares of Chevron in a research note on Friday, October 30th.
-Bank of America upgraded Chevron from a “neutral” rating to a “buy” rating and set a $96.00 price target on the stock in a research note on Monday, September 28th.
-Truist cut Chevron to a “buy” rating and cut their price target for the stock from $113.00 to $112.00 in a research note on Friday, October 9th.
-Finally, HSBC lowered their price objective on Chevron from $93.00 to $86.00 and set a “hold” rating for the company in a report on Wednesday, October 14th.
-Eleven investment analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus target price of $107.28.
+Several equities analysts have weighed in on CVX shares.
+Morgan Stanley dropped their price target on Chevron from $108.00 to $105.00 and set an “overweight” rating for the company in a research report on Monday, October 19th.
+Jefferies Financial Group reissued a “buy” rating and set a $108.00 price target on shares of Chevron in a research report on Tuesday, August 11th.
+Truist downgraded Chevron to a “buy” rating and dropped their price target for the stock from $113.00 to $112.00 in a research report on Friday, October 9th.
+Raymond James reissued a “buy” rating on shares of Chevron in a research report on Friday, October 30th.
+Finally, HSBC dropped their price target on Chevron from $93.00 to $86.00 and set a “hold” rating for the company in a research report on Wednesday, October 14th.
+Eleven equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $107.28.

 Chevron Corporation, through its subsidiaries, engages in integrated energy, chemicals, and petroleum operations worldwide.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, and production of crude oil and natural gas; processing, liquefaction, transportation, and regasification associated with liquefied natural gas; transportation of crude oil through pipelines; and transportation, storage, and marketing of natural gas, as well as operates a gas-to-liquids plant.